-THE AVERAGE COMPLEX-INDICATORS FOR EACH REACTION.
+THE AVERAGE COMPLEX-INDICATORS FOR EACH R. --

-for A В C Indifferent reactions Critical reactions Post-critical reactions • • • • 0.6 1.3 0.6 0.9 0.9 1.0 0·8 1·2 0·8
+for A в C

+Indifferent reactions 0.6 0.9 0.8

+Critical reactions 1.8 0.9 1.2

+Post-critical reactions 0.6 1.0 0.8

 The difference between the indifferent and critical reactions for A = 0.7, for B = 0, for C = 0.4.
 A is again the highest.

-Another question to consider is, in what special way do the imperfect reactions behave?
+Another question to consider is, the proportion of imperfect reactions in each case.

-The result for A = 34%, for B = 28%, and for C = 30%.
+The result for A = 84%, for B = 28%, and for C = 30%.
 Here, too, A reaches the highest value, and in this, I believe, we see the characteristic moment of the guilt-complex in A. I am, however, unable to explain here circumstantially the reasons why I maintain that memory errors are related to an emotional complex, as this would lead me beyond the limits of the present work.
-I therefore refer the reader to my work "Ueber die Reproductionsstörrungen im Associationsexperiment" (IX Beitrag der Diagnost.
+I therefore refer the reader to my work.
+"Ueber die Reproductionsstörrungen im Associationsexperiment" (IX Beitrag der Diagnost.
 Associat.
 Studien).